smorad/um_cisc_7404/02_bandits.typ

 ==

 #side-by-side[
-    The simplest form of decision making problem is the *bandit* #pause
+    *Bandits* are the simplest decision making problem #pause

     *Question:* What is a bandit? #pause
 ][